joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/10/29/world/europe/vatican-sex-abuse-report.html

 **BP Profit Falls, but It Still Sees ‘Potential to Grow’ in Oil and Gas**\
-`The energy giant’s chief executive, Murray Auchincloss, has taken a profit-oriented approach and said in an interview that the company’s “principle aim” was increasing earnings.`\
+`The energy giant’s chief executive, Murray Auchincloss, has taken a profit-oriented approach and said in an interview that the company’s “principal aim” was increasing earnings.`\
 https://nytimes.com/2024/10/29/business/bp-oil-gas-earnings.html

 **JJ Redick angry with himself after Lakers' first loss.
 His players love the passion**\